natom75/nuclear-reactor-sim/README.md

 - Circulating waters' speed: (correlates with the reactors' temperature, the circulating waters' temperature and the final heat output)
 - Circulating waters' temperature: (correlates with the reactors' temperature and the final heat output)
 - Final heat output: (correlates with the circulating waters' temperature)
-- Power output: (correlates with the final heat output)
+- Power output: (correlates with the final heat output and the power load)
+- Power load: (it only affects)

 ## Interface
 The screen consists of a *data page* and a *control page*.
 The data page consists of 3 sub-pages.
 In the *reactors' data page* You can see: